Burning of Washington: White House

 After burning the Capitol, the British turned northwest up Pennsylvania Avenue toward the White House.
-After U.S. government officials and President Madison fled the city, First Lady Dolley Madison received a letter from her husband, urging her to be prepared to leave Washington at a moment's notice.
+After U.S. government officials and Madison fled the city, First Lady Dolley Madison received a letter from her husband, urging her to be prepared to leave Washington at a moment's notice.
 Dolley organized the enslaved and other staff to save valuables from the British.
-James Madison's personal enslaved attendant, the fifteen-year-old boy Paul Jennings, was an eyewitness.
+(Note: Willets includes Dolley Madison's letter to her sister describing these events.)
+Madison's personal enslaved attendant, the fifteen-year-old boy Paul Jennings, was an eyewitness.
 After later buying his freedom from the widow Dolley Madison, Jennings published his memoir in 1865, considered the first from the White House:

 It has often been stated in print, that when Mrs. Madison escaped from the White House, she cut out from the frame the large portrait of Washington (now in one of the parlors there), and carried it off.
 She had no time for doing it.
 It would have required a ladder to get it down.
 All she carried off was the silver in her reticule, as the British were thought to be but a few squares off, and were expected any moment.

 Jennings said the people who saved the painting and removed the objects actually were:

-John Susé (Jean Pierre Sioussat, the French door-keeper, and still living at the time of Jennings's memoir) and Magraw [McGraw], the President's gardener, took it down and sent it off on a wagon, with some large silver urns and such other valuables as could be hastily got hold of.
+John Susé (Jean Pierre Sioussat, the French door-keeper, and still living at the time of Jennings's memoir) and McGraw,? [sic] (Note: This is a probable misspelling.
+The White House Historical Association dentifies the gardener as Thomas McGrath.) the President's gardener, took it down and sent it off on a wagon, with some large silver urns and such other valuables as could be hastily got hold of.
 When the British did arrive, they ate up the very dinner, and drank the wines, &c., that I had prepared for the President's party.

 The sappers and miners of the Corps of Royal Engineers under Captain Blanshard, who were employed in burning the government buildings, entered the White House.
 Blanshard reported that it seemed that Madison was so sure that the attacking force would be made prisoners of war that a handsome feast had been prepared.
 Blanshard and his sappers enjoyed it.
 The soldiers then burned the president's house, and fuel was added to the fires that night to ensure they would continue burning into the next day.